iterative/dvc.org/content/docs/command-reference/exp/run.md

 - `-r <commit>`, `--rev <commit>` - continue an experiment from a specific checkpoint name or hash (`commit`) in `--queue` or `--temp` runs.

-- `--reset` - deletes `checkpoint` outputs before running this experiment (regardless of `dvc.lock`).
+- `--reset` - deletes `checkpoint: true` outputs before running this experiment (regardless of `dvc.lock`).
 Useful for ML model re-training.

 - `-f`, `--force` - reproduce pipelines even if no changes were found (same as